-The Family Grant Program is OPEN and accepting applications for 2019.
+The Family Grant Program is CLOSED and for the remainder of 2019.

 Qualifications for a Grant

 You must meet all of the following criteria to apply for a family grant:

 - Location: You must live in Massachusetts, Maine, New Hampshire, Vermont, Rhode Island, or Connecticut.

 - Diagnosis: Your child must have a diagnosis of Asperger Syndrome or a related Autism Spectrum Disorder.

 - Financial Need: This grant is specifically for low and moderate income families.
 Priority will be given to families with an income at or under $44,100 (for a family of four), although in special circumstances families with higher income will be considered.
 There will be a cut off at what the Federal Government considers the top of the moderate income bracket.
 Please do not apply if your family income exceeds these guidelines:

 - $29,140 to $32,480 for a family of 2

 - $36,620 to $40,840 for a family of 3

 - $44,100 to $49,200 for a family of 4